 #5: Fermented Foods.
 Add fermented foods such as sauerkraut, kimchi, and coconut yogurt to your diet.
 These natural probiotics can help to boost the beneficial bacterial population in your gut, and in turn, help heal intestinal permeability as well as produce more SCFAs.
 After all, if you take care of your gut, you will take care of your immune system.

 If you’re struggling with hormonal imbalances, gut issues, and autoimmunity, you may have received several diagnoses from the conventional model.
 I’m here to tell you that there may be one common thread to your seemingly unrelated symptoms.
 My training in functional medicine has taught me that our bodies are completely interconnected, and more surprisingly, these different body systems (endocrine, gastrointestinal, and immune system) are always communicating with one another.
 If you are dealing with multiple diagnoses, I encourage you to work with a practitioner that specializes in a functional medicine approach.
 You may require in-depth functional laboratory testing to assess your gut microbiome and sex and adrenal hormones.
 While these tests are an investment, the results are powerful.
-With these results in hand, your practitioner can help you decode your symptoms from a whole body systems perspective, and offer you a comprehensive diet, supplement, and lifestyle program that can help you finally put your symptoms into remission.
+With these results in hand, your practitioner can help you decode your symptoms from a whole body systems perspective, and offer you a detailed diet, supplement, and lifestyle protocol that can help you finally put your symptoms at ease.